tywysocki/OpenAI/README.md

 }
 ```

-Each `ChatMessage` object in `chat` has a `role` (either "system", "user", or "assistant") and `content` (the content of the message).
+Each `ChatMessage` object in the `chat` array has a `role` (either "system", "user", or "assistant") and `content` (the content of the message).
 Conversations are typically formatted with a system message first (helps set the behavior of the assistant) and followed by alternating user and assistant messages.

-#### All API parameters are supported, except streaming message content before it is completed:
+All API parameters are supported, except streaming message content before it is completed:

 ```swift
 do {